Krish7470/Hackathon-2025/README.md

 upload with secure metadata handling, FIR preview before submission, case tracking dashboard with real-time updates, integration with CCTNS for SHO routing and approval, and appointment booking for in-person police verification.

+Goal : To make the FIR process transparent, accessible, and secure—empowering citizens with a digital-first approach to justice.